Flipkart/recyclerlistview/README.md

 # RecyclerListView
 This is a high performance listview for React Native and Web with support for complex layouts.
-Inspired by both RecyclerView on Android and UICollectionView on iOS.
+JS only with no native dependencies, inspired by both RecyclerView on Android and UICollectionView on iOS.

 `npm install --save recyclerlistview`

 Note: Documentation will be upgraded soon, for now check code comments for clarity and exploring features.

-## Why?
+## Overview and features
 RecyclerListView uses "cell recycling" to reuse views that are no longer visible to render items instead of creating new view objects.
 Creation of objects is very expensive and comes with a memory overhead which means as you scroll through the list the memory footprint keeps going up.
 Releasing invisible items off memory is another technique but that leads to creation of even more objects and lot of garbage collections.
 Recycling is the best way to render infinite lists